MasterZydra/ScriLa/doc/Syntax.md

 [Back to top](#syntax)

 # Comparisons
-Two values can be compared with a bool as return value.
+Two values can be compared with a boolean as return value.
 This way the result of the comparison can be used in a condition of an `if` or `while` control structure.

 [Back to top](#syntax)

 ## Comparing Booleans
-The comparison of bool values allows the equal and unequal operation.
+The comparison of boolean values allows the equal and unequal operation.

 **Example**
 ```Python